BILL ANALYSIS

 HR7787

-HR7787 (To amend title VII of the Public Health Service Act to strengthen the mental health workforce, and for other purposes.) carries an AI-assessed market impact score of 4/10 with a bullish outlook for investors.
-This legislation directly affects $LH, $DGX, $AMN and HCA Healthcare ($HCA) and 3 other tickers.
+HR7787 (To amend title VII of the Public Health Service Act to strengthen the mental health workforce, and for other purposes.) has been assessed with a bearish outlook for investors.
+This legislation directly affects $AMN.
 The primary sectors impacted are Healthcare.
 View the full bill text on Congress.gov.

 Market Sentiment